⚡ The TL;DR Verdict

 • Choose San Sebastian: Foodies seeking Michelin-starred dining or the best pintxos experience, beach lovers wanting golden sands and surfing, those looking for a charming walkable city with a relaxed pace, and travelers desiring a scenic coastal getaway with easy access to hiking.

-• Choose Bilbao: Art and architecture enthusiasts, culture vultures interested in industrial heritage and modern regeneration, budget-conscious travelers, those who prefer a bustling urban environment with excellent public transport, and visitors looking for a less tourist-centric Basque experience.
+• Choose Bilbao: Art and architecture enthusiasts, culture vultures interested in industrial heritage and modern regeneration, budget-conscious travelers, those who prefer a noisy urban environment with excellent public transport, and visitors looking for a less tourist-centric Basque experience.

 • Budget snapshot: San Sebastián typically runs 15-25% higher for accommodation and 10-15% higher for dining compared to Bilbao, especially in peak season.
 Pintxos can be similar in price, but fine dining is more prevalent and expensive in San Sebastián.